“Love Has Befriended Me”: Persian Art and Culture in World History

 Presented by Lisa Balabanlilar, associate professor of history, Rice University

 Less than 100 years after the region’s conquest and conversion, Greater Iran would become the center of the Islamic empire.
-Centuries of Iranian kingship had created sophisticated traditions of rule, a rich literary culture, and unrivaled artistic vision—a legacy that would have a profound influence across the Islamic world.
+Centuries of Iranian kingship had created sophisticated traditions of rule, a rich literary culture, and unrivaled artistic vision—a legacy that would have a profound influence across the Islamic worlds.

 In particular, a Persian political and cultural synthesis emerged that would dominate Central Asian and North Indian societies for hundreds of years.
 Turkish and Mongol royal courts would adopt the Persian literary and visual canon in order to express their own political identities, devotional passions, relationship with beauty and landscape, and vision of morality, kingship, and justice.